 New students are required to take one First-Year Writing Seminar during their first semester.
 The First-Year Writing Seminars, administered by the John S. Knight Institute for Writing in the Disciplines, offer 100 different courses each semester through more than 30 departments.
 While the subjects may vary from cinema to ancient history, you will be expected to write.
-Enrollment in FWS classes is based on a balloting system.

 - A Physical Education Course

 Cornell requires students to complete two semesters of Physical Education, one in each term their first year on campus, and a Swim Test.
-If you can swim, you will complete the test during orientation and may enroll in any physical education course.
+If you can swim, you will complete the test in April and may enroll in any physical education course.
 If you cannot swim, or do not feel confident about your swimming skills, enroll in Beginning Swimming (PE 1100) during your course enrollment period.
 More information on the physical education requirement.

 AP/IB and Transfer Credits